andrewljohnson/deckzap/README.md

 The deckzap.com setup is based on: https://github.com/mitchtabian/HOWTO-django-channels-daphne/blob/master/README.md

-I had to tweak the nginx config recommended to get it to work for me:
+I had to change the nginx config recommended to this code to get it to work for me:

     upstream channels-backend {
         server 0.0.0.0:8001;